jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Like / Unlike button

 The like / unlike button feature can be found under a post image in the post details page.
-A user can click on the like button and it will add / subtract a like based on the users current like status for that post.
+A user can click on the like button and it will add / subtract a like based on the user's current like status for that post.

 <details>
 <summary>Like / Unlike Button image</summary>